ptdewey/monalisa-nvim/README.md

 ![MonaLisa Screenshot with a few windows](./assets/screenshot1.png)

-Inspired by the painting and hte iterm2 theme.
+Inspired by the painting and the iterm2 theme.

 > [!NOTE]
 > This theme is still a work in progress, and colors may change in the near future.